ImStuBTW/typepak-advance/README.md

 ![The earlier TypePac design.](images/typepak.jpg)

 The [TypePak Advance](https://github.com/ImStuBTW/typeboy-advance) is an update to my original [TypePak](https://github.com/ImStuBTW/typeboy_and_typepak/tree/main/typepak) design from 2023.
 The original idea for the concept was to put as many wireless keyboard components as possible inside of the shell of a Game Boy Advance cartridge.
 This allows you to more easily move the microcontroller between builds, but honestly it's primarily done for aesthetic reasons.
 Slapping a Game Boy cartridge port and cartridge onto the side of one's keyboard takes up a decent amount of space compared to a Pro Micro or a XIAO, but it does look neat.
-If you're iterating through designs rapidly, it also cuts down on the amount of considerations you need to make for things like battery JST headers.
+If you're iterating through designs rapidly, it does manage to cut down on some build considerations like where to put the LiPo battery.

 The original TypePak design had a few flaws.
 It embedded an entire XIAO nRF52840 microcontroller onto the Game Boy cartridge breakout board.
-This simplified things on the design side, but complicated the build substantially.
+This simplified things on the design side, but complicated the assembly substantially.
 The XIAO's USB port needed to be exposed to flash new firmware and charge the TypePak's battery, so a large chunk needed to be cut out with a Dremel.
 The USB port was also fairly tall, and it had a nasty habit of crushing the integrated Sharp Memory Display as one tried to slide the enclosure together.
 In total 3 original TypePaks have been built, and only one managed to get a working display.
 Finally the pinout situation is less than ideal.
 The XIAO is famously limited on the amount of GPIO ports it has on offer, so the original TypePak leveraged a shift register to provide a few additional column pins.
 This worked well enough for split keyboards, but it's still not enough for unibody designs.
 In hindsight I *really* should have broken out the shift register's daisy-chain pin.

-So this v2 attempt is seeking to clean up a few lingering issues with the TypePak.
+This v2 attempt is seeking to clean up a few lingering issues with the TypePak.
 The TypePak Advance's largest changes are:
 - Leveraging a bare nRF52840 module to save space and give the display more space.
 - Dropping the integrated USB port entirely in favor of breaking out those pins over the edge connector.
+No more cartridge shell modifications!
 - More pins!
 The TypePak Advance has 23 GPIO pins exposed in total.
     - The nRF52840's high frequency pins are grouped together with the [VIK](https://github.com/sadekbaroudi/vik) keyboard extension standard in mind.
 After the VIK's SPI, I2C, RGB, and 2 GPI pins, the TypePak Advance still has 14 additional pins to work with.
-- Features an always-on 3v3 pin and a software controlled 3v3 pin to allow persistent and power conscious peripherals.
+- Features an always-on 3v3 pin and a toggle-able software controlled 3v3 pin to allow persistent and power conscious peripherals.

 To build a TypePak Advance compatible keyboard, one would need to include a Game Boy cartridge slot, a USB port for charging and data, a power switch, and a reset button.

-The TypePak Advance leveraged the [nRFMicro](https://github.com/joric/nrfmicro) project for the basis of its schematic, and owes a great deal to the team's excellent documentation.
+The TypePak Advance leveraged the [nRFMicro](https://github.com/joric/nrfmicro) project for the basis of its schematic, and owes a great deal to the project's excellent documentation.
 Thanks y'all!
-The Game Boy Cartridge PCB designs are from [KiCAD-GamePaks](https://github.com/djedditt/kicad-gamepaks)
+The Game Boy Cartridge PCB designs are from [KiCAD-GamePaks](https://github.com/djedditt/kicad-gamepaks).

 ## Pinout